fidelity/spock/docs/basic_tutorial/Saving.md

 The current configuration of running python code can be saved to file by chaining the `save()` method before the `generate()` call to the `ConfigArgBuilder` class. `spock` supports two ways to specify the path to write and the output file can be either YAML, TOML, or JSON (via the `file_extension` keyword argument).
+The saved markdown file can be used as the configuration input to reproduce prior runtime configurations.

 ### Specify spock Special Parameter Type